-If the driver's window fuse is removed, the AUTO function may be disabled.
-The power window system needs to be reset after reinstalling the fuse.
+If your vehicle's battery is disconnected or goes dead, or the driver's window fuse is removed, the AUTO function may be disabled.
+If the AUTO function is disabled, the power window system will need to be reset after reconnecting the battery or installing the fuse.

 - 1. Start the engine.
 Push down and hold the driver's window switch until the window is fully open. - 2.
-Pull and hold the driver's window switch to close the window completely, then hold the switch for a second or two more.
+Pull and hold the driver's window switch to close the window completely, then hold the switch for about 2 seconds.